juliaguida/oystercard/pills/javascript&JasminePill.md

 ![Jasmine Sanity](../images/jquery-sanity-check.png)

 This runs a suite of Jasmine tests on a demo Song project.
-Feel free to inspect the files in the spec and src directories to see what's going on, but it might make a lot more sense if we work through creating our own project from scratch.
+Feel free to inspect the files in the `spec` and `src` directories to see what's going on, but it might make a lot more sense if we work through creating our own project from scratch.

-To use Jasmine in your own project create a new directory with the appropriate name, e.g. JavaBuzz and transfer over the lib directory intact, e.g. from your project dir
+To use Jasmine in your own project create a new directory with the appropriate name, e.g. `JavaBuzz` and transfer over the `lib` directory intact, e.g. from your project directory.

 ```sh
 cp -r ~/Downloads/jasmine-standalone-2.0.2/lib .